COVID-19 is Accelerating Digital Transformation in Accounting

 Passionate leaders, whether in healthcare or financial services, often want digital enablement to be implemented yesterday.
 But before you begin, you must identify what digital means to your firm.
 Regardless, most successful organizations address business process management well before starting technology implementation.
 By starting your business process management roadmap now, you will be in a better position to decide on your company’s digital transformation.

-Yann is Accsurant’s practice lead.
+Yann is Accsurant’s president.
 With 20 years experience and six different technology startups behind him, Yann has a proven track record in developing innovative solutions based on his technology and financial acumen.